ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 ### Commands
 In WPILib there are two ways of declaring a command the first is more verbose but gives you a better idea of how a command functions under the hood.

-To create the first type of commmand, in the commands folder, create a class called DriveCommand that extends the generic Command object.
+To create the first type of commmand, in the commands folder, create a class called DriveCommand that extends the generic Command object, you can then copy the example command for the functions that you will need.
 We want this command to use joystick input to move the Romi around.
 The methods in the body of this command are from its parent class, Command, so we use the @Override annotation to signify that we're inheriting logic from the parent class.

 <details>
     <summary>